lleonini/check-domain/README.md

 		- no need to edit /etc/hosts
 		- output is independent of /etc/hosts (except to show local IP if one)
 - Show CNAME, IPs and CDN:
-	- CDN support: AKAMAI, CloudFront, CloudFlare, MaxCDN, Fastly
+	- CDNs: AKAMAI, CloudFront, CloudFlare, MaxCDN, Fastly
-	- AKAMAI: debug headers, detection of staging and production networks
+	- AKAMAI: debug headers, staging and production networks
 - Support mutiple vhosts for one domain (in config file)
 - SSL certificate check
 - Compression check